psychemedia/island-storynotes/carus-wilson/10-a-picture-of-newport.md

 ```

-The Race Horse had also receieved mentions several years earlier, once, in 1847, for the inappropriate behaviour of the landlord of the time, and a couple of years later in a rather unusual case of theft apparently from oneself:
+The Race Horse had also received mentions several years earlier, once, in 1847, for the inappropriate behaviour of the landlord of the time, and a couple of years later in a rather unusual case of theft apparently from oneself:

 ```{admonition} A low public-house in Corn-market, December, 1847
 :class: dropdown